 - Gain insight into company culture, mentorship, and learning, which is often harder to gauge

 Don’t accept a job you didn’t apply to and/or didn’t require an interview or the organization that gives you one day to accept.
 Any reputable employer normally requires an interview (and more) before hiring.
 Put your excitement on pause.
-Speak with a trusted person about your interaction with the company and documents you are asked to sign.
+Speak with a trusted person about your interaction with the organization and documents you are asked to sign.
 Keep copies of all communication.
+Review these best practices for staying safe when applying for opportunities.

 If something feels “too good to be true,” be suspicious.
 You may see a job on Handshake that says you can "make $300 in a day from home.”
 Large sums of money for minimal work is a common tactic that a scammer will use to lure students in and steal your information.